 How the Database Query Tool Works

 Like most of SQL query tools, the Database Tour does not execute your database queries directly.
-It makes some checks and then passes the queries for execution to the core application intended for doing this: your database server or database engine (ADO, BDE etc.).
-Therefore, SQL queries should be written using rules defined for currently opened database: for example, if you open Oracle database, write your query by Oracle database rules etc.
+It makes some checks and then passes the queries for execution to the core application intended for doing this: your database server or database engine (FD, ADO etc.).
+Therefore, SQL queries should be written using rules defined for currently opened database: for example, if you open Oracle database, write your query following Oracle database rules etc.

 This topic describes the common technique and Database Tour specific capabilities which helps you to build your queries and get their results.
 You will not find SQL tutorial here (at least because it is impossible to know all details of SQL for all existing types of databases).
 For more details about writing the SQL queries, please read your database documentation.